longturn/freeciv21/docs/Manuals/Program/freeciv21-modpack-qt.rst

 OPTIONS
 =======

-The following options are accepted on the command line of the manual generator.
+The following options are accepted on the command line of the modpack installer.
 They may not be combined as with other tools.
 For example:
 ``freeciv21-modpack-qt -Lp https://raw.githubusercontent.com/longturn/modpacks/main/index.json ~/.local/fc21``
 will not work.
 Instead you will need to enter each option separately, such as,